cicdteam/elk-config/README.md

 # Nginx frontend for kibana container

 Image contais example configuration for Nginx that serve's as frontend proxy for kibana container to allow authorized access to dashboards.
-You could pecify your own credentials via `-e ELK_USER=yourname -e ELK_PASS=yoursecret` when starting config container.
+You could specify your own credentials via `-e ELK_USER=yourname -e ELK_PASS=yoursecret` when starting config container.